Growth scare kicks German 10-year yields below 1 pct for first time

 euros of public debt last year for the first time since post-war

-records began in 1950 added to a growing view that debt supplies
+records began in 1950 added to a growing view of reduced supply

 rock-bottom interest rates have reduced the burden of serving